-Let The August Group Inc. help you learn if you can get rid of your PMI
+Let The August Group Inc. help you discover if you can eliminate your PMI

-PMI is pricey to a borrower because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and frequently isn't even tax deductible.
-It's favorable for the lender because they acquire the money, and they receive payment if the borrower doesn't pay, different from a piggyback loan where the lender takes in all the costs.
+PMI is pricey to a borrower because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and generally isn't even tax deductible.
+It's favorable for the lender because they acquire the money, and they get the money if the borrower doesn't pay, separate from a piggyback loan where the lender takes in all the damages.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The toughest thing for most homeowners to understand is just when their home's equity rises above the 20% point.
-An accredited, licensed real estate appraiser can surely help.
-As appraisers, it's our job to keep up with the market dynamics of our area.
+An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a hard thing to know.
+As appraisers, it's our job to understand the market dynamics of our area.
 At The August Group Inc., we know when property values have risen or declined.
-We're experts at determining value trends in St Louis, Saint Louis County and surrounding areas.
-Faced with data from an appraiser, the mortgage company will generally cancel the PMI with little effort.
-At which time, the home owner can relish the savings from that point on.
+We're masters at pinpointing value trends in St Louis, Saint Louis County and surrounding areas.
+When faced with figures from an appraiser, the mortgage company will usually drop the PMI with little trouble.
+At that time, the home owner can relish the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: